 Pet Travel on Private Yacht

-If your cat or dog remains on the boat when you visit these countries, then technically no paperwork is required.
+If your cat or dog remains on the boat when you visit these islands, then technically no paperwork is usually required.
 However, some countries may not allow you to tie up at the dock for fear that the pet will somehow get ashore.
 This is rare but if it happens you will be asked to anchor out.

 Minimum requirements - From a practical standpoint, you should at least have proof of current rabies vaccination (rabies certificate) as well as an endorsed health certificate from your veterinarian stating that your pet is healthy and free of parasites and has all current inoculations.
 If sailing from the United States, the APHIS 7001 form endorsed by the USDA State office would be a minimum requirment.
 However, some islands have their own health certificates.
 Getting a rabies titer test no sooner than 30 days after rabies vaccination is also a smart thing to do before setting out.

 If you are traveling to a country within the European Union, then you must use the EU veterinary certificate Annex IV.
 The certificate is only valid for 4 months from the date issued.
 After that time has passed, you will need to visit a vet in the EU if you are planning to visit additional ports.
 Also, be aware that you must enter an EU Member State at an approved border inspection port.